-It‘s impossible to out-train a poor diet, according to sports nutritionist Cliff Harvey.
-Cliff has worked with some of New Zealand‘s top athletes, Olympic medallists and world champions.
+It‘s impossible to out-train a poor diet, according to Registered Clinical Nutritionist Cliff Harvey.
+Cliff has worked with some of New Zealand‘s top athletes, Olympic medalists and world champions.
 We find out how to turn food intake into an effective base for peak performance.

 Factors like chronic stress draining energy reserves; soil mineral depletion; a longer food chain and a lack of variety in the diet, can all affect cyclists‘ performance on and off the road.
 In fact, Cliff suggests that many of us could be ‘starving on a full stomach‘ from a nutritional point of view.

 Eating six or more serves of a range of vegetables every day helps to ensure a nutrient-rich diet.

 However for athletes, Cliff recommends the addition of protein, particularly after training, to help speed recovery and support tissue repair.

 “When choosing a protein powder, check the label carefully,“ he advises.
 “The fewer ingredients the better.
 Look for 20-25 grams per serve from a high quality natural protein.